 Q. I would like to do part-time work for a graduate degree.
 Can this be done?

-A. Part-time programs are possible; however, the department does not regularly offer evening or weekend courses.
-Graduate courses are scheduled throughout the day.
-Financial aid is normally not available for part-time students.
+A. Part-time programs are possible; however, the department offers limited evening ourses.
+Graduate courses are often scheduled during regular business hours.
+Financial support is normally not available for part-time students.

 Q. What are the tuition charges and additional fees?